Wondering what a checking account is and whether you need one?

 There are certain things that you’ll need to keep in mind while choosing a checking account.
 Remember, not all checking accounts are the same when it comes to features, maintenance fees, and other parameters.

+- Credit unions: These are non-profit, member-only banking institutions.
 Some credit unions lack infrastructure availability, which means they might not be available everywhere.
 Needless to say, they’re not amongst the popular choices for checking accounts.

-Despite the type of institution, before opening a checking account, you should consider the following factors:
+Regardless of the type of institution, before opening a checking account, you should consider the following factors:

 Most banks charge a monthly maintenance/service fee on checking accounts.
 Some common types of checking account fees include: